Annecy Auvergne-rhone-alpes, France Travel Guide

 Celebrations of local produce and traditions throughout the year.

-Distinct ways to enjoy Annecy'the food scene.
+Distinct ways to enjoy Annecy's culinary scene.

 A potent herbal liqueur from alpine plants.
 A distinctive floral and slightly bitter taste.